top of page

 Search

-I remember how proud I felt the day my young swimmer advanced from Scallop to Cuttlefish.
+I remember how proud I felt the day my young swimmer advanced from Scallop to Guppie.
 As I watched her strong, self-assured doggy paddle, I imagined Olympic gold.
 Possibly a parade.

 And then… things stalled.